mikaelmessias-legacy/algorithms/README.md

-# utfpr-algorithms
+# UTFPR Algorithms
-Algorithms created for my classes on UTFPR.
+Algorithms created under the Data Structures & Data Searching and Sorting classes on UTFPR.